mntlra/ACORDAR-retrieval/README.md

 ## Usage

-Users can deploy the code using the `AcordarRetrieval.java` file and setting the following arguments (remember to set the parameters in the correct order):
+Users can run the executable jar file `target/acordar-retrieval-1.0-jar-with-dependencies.jar `.
+Users can also deploy the code using the `AcordarRetrieval.java` file and setting the following arguments (remember to set the parameters in the correct order):

 0.  `corpusPath`: specifies the path to the corpus file to index.